jamesformat/format-gatsby/src/pages/index.md

   technical design and contract administration.

-  Please call us on 020 7625 5007 or email <mailto:info@formatextend.com> to
-  arrange a meeting and discuss your project.
+  Please call us on 020 7625 5007 or email [info@formatextend.com](mailto:info@formatextend.com) to arrange a meeting and discuss your project.

-  _"Everything was taken care of such that we didn't have to worry about dealing with anything ourselves.
-I would highly recommend anyone considering a project to work with Format Extend." - MS, Stoke Newington_
+  *"Everything was taken care of such that we didn't have to worry about dealing with anything ourselves.
+I would highly recommend anyone considering a project to work with Format Extend." - MS, Stoke Newington*

-  _"James' calm manor and creative ideas meant we felt like it was a process rather than just an 'architect's idea' in our house.
+  *"James' calm manner and creative ideas meant we felt like it was a process rather than just an 'architect's idea' in our house.
-   His pride and joy in seeing the finished work was also apparent." - NM, Crouch End_
+   His pride and joy in seeing the finished work was also apparent." - NM, Crouch End*
 gridItems:
   - image: /img/img_2695-warm-square.jpg
     link: projects